-Schedule:

-T

-Day

-1/16 3 Simple Electric Circuit with a LED

-1/22 4 Electric Field Mapping

-1/29 5 Measuring Electric Deflection with a Cathode-Ray Tube

-2/5 6 Operation of an Oscilloscope

-2/12 7 Ohm's and Kirchhoff's Laws

-2/19 8 Capacitor

-2/26 9 Magnetic Field Mapping

-3/4 10 Charge-to-Mass Ratio of Electrons

-3/11 11 Inductor

-3/25 12 Natural Oscillations with an RLC Circuit

-4/2 13 Driven Oscillations with an RLC Circuit

-4/1 14 Snell's Law and the Lensmaker's Equation

-4/8 15 Refraction Studies with a Prism and Spectrometer
+Schedule

+Day 152L Section 5/6 1/16 3 Simple Electric Circuit with a LED 1/22 4 Electric Field Mapping 1/29 5 Measuring Electric Deflection with a Cathode-Ray Tube 1/31 Last day to drop the course without receiving W on transcript 2/5 6 Operation of an Oscilloscope 2/12 7 Ohm's and Kirchhoff's Laws 2/19 8 Capacitor Presidents' Day, non - instructional day, lab will not take place 2/26 9 Magnetic Field Mapping 3/4 10 Charge-to-Mass Ratio of Electrons 3/11 11 Inductor 3/22 Last day to drop the course with a W on transcript 3/25 12 Natural Oscillations with an RLC Circuit 4/1 13 Driven Oscillations with an RLC Circuit 4/8 14 Snell's Law and the Lensmaker's Equation 4/15 15 Refraction Studies with a Prism and Spectrometer Last class meeting

+Attendance policy

-Attendance policy Students who are enrolled in this course, but never attend will be flagged by the course instructor for non-participation before the last day to add/drop (for 100% tuition refund) deadline.
+Students who are enrolled in this course, but never attend will be flagged by the course instructor for non-participation before the last day to add/drop (for 100% tuition refund) deadline.
 Flagged students will be administratively dropped by the Office of the Registrar.
 Any changes to a student's enrollment status may affect financial aid eligibility and can result in the return of some of all of federal student financial aid.